Complete the FAFSA

 What Happens After I Submit My FAFSA?

-- Financial aid is a process, so there will be additional steps after submitting your FAFSA.
+• Financial aid is a process, so there will be additional steps after submitting your FAFSA.
 You may need to make corrections, submit additional documentation, or simply accept/decline your aid after it is offered.

-- You will receive a summary of the data you submitted called the Student Aid Report (SAR) from the U.S. Department of Education (via email if you provided an email address on the FAFSA).
+• Beginning with the 2024-2025 FAFSA, the SAR will be replaced by the FAFSA Submission Summary.
 It does not tell you how much aid you will receive, but it does list if you may need to make corrections to your FAFSA or if you have been selected for verification of data you provided on your FAFSA.

-- WVU will also send a notification to your MIX email (via your WVU Portal) if you need to make corrections or submit additional documentation.
+• WVU will also send a notification to your MIX email (via your WVU Portal) if you need to make corrections or submit additional documentation.
 See our Unsatisfied Requirements webpage for more information.

 What if My FAFSA Does Not Accurately Reflect My Financial Need or Circumstances Have Changed?